7 Common Symptoms of Heart Problems

 3. Sleep apnea

 Sometimes, sleep apnea is overlooked, but this may be a symptom that your heart isn’t functioning properly.
 This problem stops air from entering the body.

 Do you eat lots of salt?
 Have you walked more than you normally do recently?
 It’s common for your legs and feet to swell in both of these cases.

-If this isn’t the case then it may be a symptom of a fluid retention caused by heart failure or an arterial condition.
+However, this shouldn’t happen to you every day, as it may be a symptom of a fluid retention caused by heart failure or an arterial condition.

 5. Shaking and shortness of breath

 It’s not normal for you to have to constantly fight for breath or for you to frequently feel tired and breathless.
 If this happens for no particular reason, you should ask yourself whether your heart is working properly.

 In this sense, it’s important for you to monitor your habits.
 If you’ve changed your routine, or started a new physical activity in the past couple of days, this lack of air may be normal.

 6. Sexual dysfunction